macktastick/theta-hackathon-entry-2024/Writerside/topics/What-s-Next-for-WWZ.md

 ### Partner Rewards Integration

-Pending legal review, we would like to integrate automated TNT-20 token based rewards.
+We would like to integrate token based rewards (eg. KFUEL, POG, TVIBE).
+We have demonstrated the game can technically do this now with the [Theta Blockchain JS SDK](https://docs.thetatoken.org/docs/theta-js-sdk-overview), but we are still in the compliance discovery process (eg. KYC players who participate in rewards of value?).

 ### Auditable Game Results

 We are interested in exploring writing near-live game data on-chain.
 Ideally, this would include some form of on-chain randomness as well.

+---